Trojaner/AbpDiscordBot/BlogPost.md

 }
 ```

-Create the application contracts module and register the permission definitions:
+Create the application contracts ABP module and register the permission definitions:
 ```c#
 namespace Sample.DiscordBot
 {